 Believe it or not, playing with new food is a great way to introduce new foods to an autistic child as it decreases mealtime anxiety and builds familiarity.
 Together, try using cookie cutters to cut sandwiches into fun shapes.
 Make faces on a pizza with veggies.
 Try finger painting with pasta sauce.
 As you play with your child, let her watch you eat — and enjoy — the new food.

 The best foods for autistic toddlers who show an interest in playing with their food are:

 Pay Attention to Textures

-In many cases, children with autism are hypersensitive to textures, so keep in mind that it might be how the food feels in his mouth, not its flavor, that results in an aversion to that particular food.
+In many cases, children with autism are hypersensitive to textures, so keep in mind that it might be how the food feels in his mouth, not its flavor, that results in food aversions.
 For example, he may cringe from the squishiness of a tomato.
 Try blending or chopping these types of foods to help smooth out the texture.
 For instance, that tomato can be blended and cooked into pasta sauce or chopped and turned into salsa.

 Take Baby Steps